 But not only state officials like to dwell in this jaw-dropping town palace.
 For almost 150 years, international celebrities, doyens of classical music, senior politicians and business people have run over the Imperial.

-To name a few, just think of Charlie Chaplin to George Michael, from J.F.
+To name a few, just think of Charlie Chaplin to George Michael, J.F.
 Kennedy and Bill Clinton to the Queen Elizabeth II and the Emperor and Empress of Japan.

 My Own Four Walls

-Since Viennese feel nostalgic at the Imperial it’s because this site displays classical values in an authentic setting: the blue silk wall paper, the rich stucco ceilings, the upholstered Empire-style chairs, the romantic flower paintings…
+Since Viennese feel nostalgic at the Imperial it’s because this site displays an authentic setting: the blue silk wall paper, the rich stucco ceilings, the upholstered Empire-style chairs, the romantic flower paintings…

 Breakfast – What Shall I Tell You

-Along with bathrooms and Wifi, breakfasts are mission-critical for a good hotel stay.
-A Viennese hotel is only as good as its bread and cake selection.
-The proof that Imperial was serious about this wasn’t so much the impressive amount of fresh viennoiseries and cakes, but two very distinct features: the handmade irregular rolls (‘Kaisersemmeln‘) and a wonderful traditional nut strudel that I last had at my late Viennese grandmother’s.
-Here is part II of my breakfast: Kaisersemmeln with honey, a soft egg, Staud’s jams, and a melange.
+From the first serving it was clear that Imperial was serious about bread and cakes.
+However, it wasn’t so much the impressive amount of fresh viennoiseries and cakes.
+Moreover, two very distinct features won the morning: the handmade irregular rolls (Kaisersemmeln) and a wonderful traditional nut strudel that I last had at my late Viennese grandmother’s.
+In the photo you can see part II of my breakfast: Kaisersemmeln with honey, a soft egg, Staud’s jams, and a melange.

 The Imperial includes a traditional café and restaurant, serving classical Viennese cuisine.
 Most importantly for cake connoisseurs, the Imperial Torteis the secret queen of Viennese cakes for many locals: